vkushal28/vkushal28/README.md

 ### Hi there 👋

- 🔭 I’m currently working on ... https://www.kushalverma.xyz/
+ 🔭 I’m currently working on my photography website https://www.kushalverma.xyz/ built completely on reactJS.

- 🌱 I’m currently learning ...
-ReactJS
+ 🌱 I’m currently learning ReactJS, AngularJS, vanilla JS.

- 📫 How to reach me: ... drop me a mail at : vermakushal.28@gmail.com
+ 📫 How to reach me? drop me a mail at vermakushal.28@gmail.com

  💬 Ask me about ...
 Coding, research, tech stacks

- ⚡ Fun fact: ...
-I do photography as a part time passion (do check out my website kushalverma.xyz) :)
+ ⚡ Fun fact: I do photography as a part time passion (do check out my website kushalverma.xyz and share your reviews) :)

 <!--
 **vkushal28/vkushal28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.